rcaba002/Claim-Academy/UsingLoops/README.md

 ##Using Loops

-This folder contains two C# console applications that introduces counters, while loops, collections, and new methods.

 **SumAndAverage:** Contains methods that take an integer array and returns the following:
 - sum of all numbers
 - average of all numbers